Environmental Conservation Police Q & A

 A: Yes.
 A special provision for bass anglers allows the replacement of a single, uninjured largemouth or smallmouth bass in a live well with another bass.

-Q: Can I catch-and-release fish for bass during the closed season?
+Q: Can I catch-and-release fish for largemouth and smallmouth bass during the closed season?

 A: Yes.
 A special catch-and-release season for bass exists for most waters in New York State, allowing an angler to catch and immediately release bass with artificial lures only.
 There are numerous exceptions, however, so check the special regulations section of this guide for more information.